Pett and Pott: Synopsis

+Production

 Made to promote wider use of the telephone, Pett and Pott is a satirical comedy based around two contrasting suburban families who live next door to each other.
 While virtuous Mrs Pett looks after the home and tends to her children, decadent Mrs Pott prefers to idle in her chair reading a saucy book.

 Cavalcanti had established a name for himself making avant-garde films in the 1930s. and managed to smuggle a number of sound and visual experiments into a rather light storyline.
 The first 'experimental' sequence occurs when we see Mr Pett (a solicitor) and Mr Pott (a debt collector) on the train with other businessmen dressed in identical suits and bowler hats.
+In another, Mrs Pott is seen becoming a slave to her own maid.
 A close-up of a newspaper headline 'Another Suburban Burglary', is followed by a cut to a woman awaking in her bed screaming – her scream merging with the noise of a train going through a tunnel.